lvzhengde/tsn-soc/soc/uart/README.md

 ####  Configuration

-The register description refers to the uart_register.v file in the rtl directory.<br>
+The register description refers to the uart_registers.v file in the rtl directory.<br>
 Setting the uart_mst_i input port of uart_top.v to 1 will make the UART work in AXI Master mode.<br>